mszopensource/TwitterEmojiAnalyzer/README.md

 ![image](https://github.com/msztech/TwitterEmojiAnalyzer/blob/master/screenshot.jpeg?raw=true)

 ## Frameworks

+(Pod files are included in the Github Repo for version consistency and convenience for you to compile)

 This app uses the [TwitterKit](https://github.com/twitter-archive/twitter-kit-ios) framework.
 And it's using `TWTRTimelineViewController` to load the tweets of a specific user and using `- (TWTRTweet *)tweetAtIndex:(NSInteger)index;` to fetch the tweet at a specific index.
 That's why it's important to load the tweets in the timeline view controller first.

 ## License